 Researchers have used the rover’s Mars Hand Lens Imager (MAHLI) to examine sedimentary rocks in the area.
 Some are sandstone, with grains up to about peppercorn size.
 One grain has an interesting gleam and bud-like shape that have brought it Internet buzz as a “Martian flower.”
 Other rocks nearby are siltstone, with grains finer than powdered sugar.
 These differ significantly from pebbly conglomerate rocks in the landing area.

-“All of these are sedimentary rocks, telling us Mars had environments actively depositing material here,” said MAHLI deputy principal investigator Aileen Yingst of the Planetary Science Institute in Tucson, Ariz.
+“All of these are sedimentary rocks, telling us Mars had environments actively depositing material here,” said MAHLI deputy principal investigator Aileen Yingst of the Planetary Science Institute in Tucson, Arizona.
 “The different grain sizes tell us about different transport conditions.”